marcodelfrari/TD-Roles/SME.md

 ## :pushpin: Summary
 The role of Technical Architect/Subject Matter Expert (SME) includes evaluating and verifying customised solutions, guiding projects within product boundaries, improving the product through active contribution and cultivating new SMEs.

-'Responsibilities also include conducting customer meetings to present / advocate proposed solutions and monitoring the effectiveness of implemented solutions.
+Responsibilities also include conducting customer meetings to present / advocate proposed solutions and monitoring the effectiveness of implemented solutions.

 ## :bank: Stakeholders